Mississippi College Choctaws football

-The Mississippi College Choctaws football team represented Mississippi College.
+The Mississippi College Choctaws football team represented Mississippi College (now Mississippi Christian University).
 The school's teams are known as the Choctaws.
 Its major rivals are Millsaps College in nearby Jackson and Delta State in Cleveland, Mississippi, in the Delta.
 After a more than 40-year hiatus, MC and Millsaps teams began meeting on the football field again in 2000.
-The rivalry is dubbed the Backyard Brawl.
+The rivalry was dubbed the Backyard Brawl.

 On November 18, 2024, the school announced the discontinuation of the football program with the conclusion of the 2024 season.